 Buyers’ advocates are highly skilled negotiators with a thorough understanding of the market and what your property is worth.

-So, how do you deal with one and still negotiate a successful sale?
+How do you deal with a buyers’ advocate to negotiate a successful sale?

 You’re now up against a professional who’ll have stronger negotiation skills than your average buyer and a deeper understanding of the market.
 They may try to stipulate certain terms of sale or manipulate market data to their buyer’s interests.
 Try not to be intimidated in these situations – it’s all part of their goal to secure a lower sales price.
 Your goal is to secure the highest possible sales price.

-Most buyers’ advocates have a few sales tricks up their sleeves.
+Most buyers’ advocates have a few sales tricks up their sleeve.
 They may, for example, use ‘the other property’ tactic and make you feel pressured to lower your price or lose the buyer to another property.
 Or, they may put a time stamp on their offer in an attempt to pressure you to accept quickly.
 In these situations, always keep a clear head.
-Never feel rushed into make a decision.
+Try not to be pressured or rushed into a decision.

 Last word of advice…